Department of Sociology, University of Haifa

 Weatherhead Center for International Affairs, Harvard University

-I am a senior lecturer in the department of sociology at the University of Haifa in Israel.
+I am a senior lecturer in the department of sociology at the University of Haifa in Israel and a visiting scholar at the Weatherhead Center for International Affairs at Harvard University.
 I received my PhD in sociology from the University of California in Los Angeles (Go Bruins!).
-Before that I studied sociology and anthropology at the University of Haifa (BA and MA).
+Before that, I studied sociology and anthropology at the University of Haifa (BA and MA).

 I am a political sociologist and most of my recent and current research is in the field of ethnicity and nationalism.

-My initial research (as a graduate student in Israel and later in the United States) was about social movements in Israel and about civic-military relations in Israel and the United States.
-In my doctoral dissertation the focus of my research shifted to nationalism and to political emotions and attitudes.
-In my dissertation, I developed a novel explanation to the so-called rally-round-the-flag phenomenon in the United States, which is characterized by sudden and sharp increase in support for sitting presidents and trust in national institutions in response to war or security crisis.
+My initial research (as a graduate student in Israel and later in the United States) was about social movements in Israel and about civil-military relations in Israel and the United States.
+In my doctoral dissertation, the focus of my research shifted to nationalism and to political emotions and attitudes.
+In my dissertation, I developed a novel explanation of the so-called rally-round-the-flag phenomenon in the United States, which is characterized by a sudden and sharp increase in support for sitting presidents and trust in national institutions in response to war or security crisis.